lissafranzini/python_studies/README.md

 3. Learn lambda functions by building an expense tracker<br>
 4. Learn list comprehension by building a case converter program<br>
 5. Learn regular epressions by building a password generator<br>
+6. Learn algorithm design by building a shortest path algorithm<br>